 After Michigan missed out on March Madness betting in sportsbooks because of the COVID-19 pandemic, basketball fans had a long wait for sports betting.

 But when a potentially big basketball day finally came, it was never going to be anything like that first big Thursday of the NCAA Tournament.

 Alas the NBA rolled out its playoffs with games Monday afternoon.
 While it came during a pandemic with a 15% cap on occupancy in Detroit casinos, PlayMichigan hit all three sportsbooks in Detroit to catch the vibe, masks required and all.

 The free Greektown parking structure had plenty of spots, and we crossed Monroe Street in the skywalk, temporarily the casino’s only entrance.

-Greektown’s temporary sportsbook is predictably unremarkable with 12 regular screens showing games and five screens with odds.
-There were 7-12 bettors in the sportsbook throughout the first half of Denver against Utah.
+Greektown’s temporary sportsbook is predictably unremarkable, with 12 regular screens showing games and five screens with odds.
+There were 7 to 12 bettors in the sportsbook throughout the first half of Denver against Utah.